On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

-The equations governing interactions between the remaining state variables $\{P,Z,D,N\}$ are:
+The remaining state variables are $\{N,P,Z,D\}$ and parameters $\{K_W,$ $a_{Ch},$ $S_D,$ $f_D\}$.
+The equations governing interactions between the remaining state variables are:

 Here, $g$ is the phytoplankton specific growth rate (per day, or d$^{-1}$), $gr$ is the zooplankton specific grazing rate (mg $P$ grazed per mg $Z$ d$^{-1}$), $m$ is the zooplankton specific mortality rate (d$^{-1}$), and $r$ is the specific breakdown rate of detritus (d$^{-1}$).
-The fraction $E_Z$ (a parameter to be estimated) of zooplankton ingestion is converted to zooplankton growth and, of the remainder, a fraction $f_D$ allocated to detritus and the rest released as dissolved inorganic nutrient, $N$.
-The grazing rate $gr$, mortality rate $m$ and growth rate $g$ are not only functions of the state, but also prescribed exogenous forcings and physiological constants, described below.
+A fraction, $E_Z$, of zooplankton ingestion is converted to zooplankton growth and, of the remainder, a fraction, $f_D$, allocated to detritus and the rest released as dissolved inorganic nutrient, $N$.